ahmedesa/laravel-api-tool-kit-docs/enum.md

 # Enum
 {: .no_toc }

-The Enum class provides a convenient way to work with enumerations, allowing you to define a set of named constants that represent distinct values.
-By using enums, you can eliminate hardcoded values in your code and ensure consistency and maintainability.
+Enums provide a structured and consistent way to manage and reference predefined values in your application.
+The toolkit offers two approaches: **native PHP enums** (recommended) and a legacy class-based approach.

 ## Table of contents
 {: .no_toc .text-delta }